 "You have to take it one bite at a time," he went on to say.

 "But Glenn," he suddenly announced as if from a major epiphany, "were I to guide you up Rainier, you would only end up hating my guts."
 When a faint smile crossed his lips I wondered if he was serious, or if he was just having fun at my expense.
 Probably some of both.
 Fair enough, for were the first American to climb the North Face of Mount Everest a soldier rather than a mountain guide, Phil Ershler would surely have a chest full of medals.
 I had no medals.
-Not even a pin.
+Not even a pin, as of yet.

 Stopping for a brief chat with Dunn one day above 13,000-feet on Mount Rainier while he descended from the summit with his team, as I aspired to lead my own ascent of Washington's tallest mountain somewhere in the mid-1990's, his mop of blond hair was all combed immaculately off to one side.
 Not even a bead of sweat seemed to seep from his forehead as we spoke, nor was a single hair really out of place above his glowingly tanned face.

 "The wind is blowing at over 80 miles an hour up there," he said, pointing up and over his shoulder.
 "I highly recommend that you turn around," he screamed back at me in the wind.
 Looking up at a massive storm cloud surging over the summit not far above, we took his advice and begrudgingly headed back down the mountain.
 Compared to this movie star-looking dude, my two friends and I looked like a trio of skinny, pale, soaking wet muskrats.

 * * * * *